James-820/startup/notes.md

   2. Include all your CSS statements and rules in a `<style>` element at the top
   3. Include a `<link>` element with `rel=stylesheet` and `href` set to your stylesheet
 - These will be applied in the order they are seen by the browser: the most recent will be applied on top of other styles
+- Selectors (these select which elements get which styles):
+  - Element name: like `body` or `header`, just picks all of that element
+  - Descendant combinator: `section h2`, space delimited list where each item is a descendant of the one before (this example gets all the `h2` elements that are descendants, or within, `section` elements)
+  -

 ### Selectors & Attributes/Values Reference List
 - `display: none` hides the element (good for media queries)